Gabri40/ComputationalIntelligence/log.md

 The files are in the `set-covering-path-search` folder.
 I tried to implement all the techniques learned.

-For basic path search the results are in the `set_covering_path_search_stats.ipynb` file where i tried to implement it with different type of queues to evaluate and learn the difference between them.
+For basic path search the results are in the `set_covering_path_search_stats.ipynb` file where I tried to implement it with different type of queues to evaluate and learn the difference between them.
 The main code is the following:

 ```python
 def solve(queuetype, steps, sets):